Manenguba languages: Vowels

 All the vowels can be both long or short, although some dialects lack a distinction between some of the long vowels.

-In Hedinger (2016), the long vowels are written double: "ii ee ɛɛ aa ɔɔ oo uu ɘɘ".
+In Hedinger (2016), the long vowels are written double: "ii ee ɛɛ aa əə ɔɔ oo uu".

 Tones

 The Manenguba languages are tonal.
 All the languages have a very similar tonal system.
 There are high tones (H), low tones (L), and contour tones (rising and falling).
 These are written á, a, ă, and â respectively, or in long vowels áá, aa, aá, and áa.
 Syllabic m and n can sometimes carry a tone, for example Akoose ḿmem "my" (classes 3, 4, 6), ńhal "speckled mouse-bird".

 The tones display downdrift; that is, in a sequence H L H, the second H is slightly lower than the first.
 In some words there is also downstep in which in a sequence H H, the second H is slightly lower than the first, probably because historically an intervening L syllable was absorbed or dropped.
 A downstepped H is written ā in Hedinger (2016).
 In a long vowel, H and downstepped H can make a contour tone, for example Akɔ́ɔ̄sē "Akoose language".

 Tones distinguish one word from another; for example, in Akoose, -láán "three" has a high tone, -niin "four" has a low tone, and -táan "five" has a falling tone.
 Tones also have a grammatical function in verbs; for example, in Akoose, the word for "he has thrown" is apimé in a main clause, but ápímé, with a high tone, in some kinds of dependent clause.